Understanding the householder solar panel consumer: A Markovian model and its societal implications: Markovian models for the Green Energy Transition

-We here count on three different resources: (I) We count on the neighbors, relatives, friends, and co-workers to pass information via ``word of mouth" to help spread energy efficiency, interest, and advantages.
-(II) We count on advertising and/or public education campaigns.
+This section details the two Markovian models we have briefly described in the introduction.
+In Section \ref{sec:numerical_experiments}, we will use only the second model, but since the latter is a refinement of the first one, we find it pedagogical to present both the models here.\\ In the first model, we consider a world in which $N$ agents are characterized by a state variable at time $t$, say $X_t^{i}$, $i \in \{1, \ldots, N\}$, which can take one of the following three qualitative values: $X_t^{i} \in \{C, I, G\}$; and by a vector of random weights, denoted by $(w^i_{\text{ec}}, w^i_{\text{soc}}, w^i_{irr})$, that characterizes the individual in several aspects; $w^i_{\text{ec}}, w^i_{\text{soc}}, w^i_{irr}$ are random variables distributed according to a triangular distribution.
+For simplicity, we also assume that these weights are independent.
+The state $C$ means that agent $i$ is ``Carbon".
+This expression is (admittedly) very vague.
+It indicates agents that can be ignorant, with a lack of awareness and limited thinking about the problem of GET.
+However, otherwise, they are prone to change their mind by gathering information from different external resources.
+We here count on three different resources: (I) We count on the neighbours, relatives, friends, and co-workers to pass information via ``word of mouth" to help spread energy efficiency, interest, and advantages.
+(II) We count on advertising and public education campaigns.
 (III) We count on a social utility, representing the comfort given by the impact of the agent's action on society.
 The model assumes that once the agent has been acquainted with (I), (II), and (III), she/he will make the transition from the state ``Carbon" to the state $I$, which stands for ``Informed."
-We assume that the rate of transition, denoted by $\lambda_{N}^{\textit{C}\rightarrow\textit{I}}$, depends on a quantity related to (I), a quantity related to (II) and a quantity related to (III).
+We assume that the rate of transition, denoted by $\lambda_{N}^{\textit{C}\rightarrow\textit{I}}$, depends on a quantity related to (I), a quantity related to (II), and a quantity related to (III).
 The former is given by a function of the fraction of ``Greens" at time $t$.
 The second one, if we consider a feedback development in communication, is also a function of the fraction of ``Greens" at time $t$.
-The latter is also a function of the fraction of ``Greens" at time $t$ according to the following reasoning.
-If $\frac{N_G(t)}{N}$ is small, then the impact of the individual i is almost irrelevant since she/he feels that her/his choice is not a social phenomenon.
+According to the following reasoning, the latter is also a function of the fraction of ``Greens" at time $t$.
+If $\frac{N_G(t)}{N}$ is small, then the impact of the individual $i$ is almost irrelevant since she/he feels that her/his choice is not a social phenomenon.
 On the other hand, the impact of the individual increases with $\frac{N_G(t)}{N}$ since she/he feels that her/his choice is beneficial for society.
 In conclusion, the dependence on these three factors can be summarised as the dependence on the ratio $\frac{N_G(t)}{N}$ and the number of green agents in agent $i$'s network.
 Assuming that the influence occurring locally is somewhat representative of that occurring globally, we conclude that the dependence on these three factors can be summarised as the dependence on the ratio $\frac{N_G(t)}{N}$.
 This makes our model a mean-field model.
 Formally, let $\mathcal{S} = \{C, I, G\}$ and $X_t = (X^{1}_t,\ldots, X^{N}_t) \in \mathcal{S}^{N}$ a generic configuration.
 We denote by $\frac{N_{G}(X_t)}{N}$ the fraction of ``Greens" at time $t$, where $N_{G}(X_t):=\sum_{j=1}^{N}\mathds{1}_{\{X_t^{j}=G\}}$ is the number of ``Greens" at time $t$.
 The probability to pass from $C$ to $I$ in a time interval $\Delta t \rightarrow 0$ is therefore defined in the following way: